3DGI/cityjson2ifc/README.md

 Contributions to the project are very welcome!
 You could help with testing, documentation, bug reports, bug fixes, implementing new features and more.
 Please read the [CONTRIBUTING.md](https://github.com/3DGI/cityjson2jsonfg/blob/master/CONTRIBUTING.md) on how to get started.

+## Credits

+*cityjson2ifc* is a CLI that wraps the code that was developed by Laurens Oostwegel in 2021, [as part of IfcOpenShell](https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.7.0/src/ifccityjson).

 ## Funding